Create an RFI

 • A short descriptive title

-• A set of questions to be clarified
+• A question to be clarified

 • Impacts on schedule and cost